Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-\subsubsection{Conditional Infomax Feature Extraction~\citep{lin2006conditional}}
+\subsubsection{Conditional Infomax Feature Extraction}

-MIFS and MRMR consider both feature relevance and feature redundancy at the same time.
-However, some studies~\citep{lin2006conditional,el2008powerful,guo2009gait} show that in contrast to minimize feature redundancy, conditional redundancy between unselected features and already selected features given class labels also should be maximized.
-In other words, as long as the feature redundancy given class labels is stronger than the intra feature redundancy, the feature selection will be affected negatively.
-A typical feature selection under this argument is Conditional Infomax Feature Extraction (CIFE) criterion, in which the feature score for a new unselected feature $X_{k}$ is:
+Some studies~\cite{lin2006conditional,el2008powerful,guo2009gait} show that in contrast to minimize the feature redundancy, the conditional redundancy between unselected features and already selected features given class labels should also be maximized.
+In other words, as long as the feature redundancy given class labels is stronger than the intra-feature redundancy, the feature selection will be affected negatively.
+A typical feature selection under this argument is Conditional Infomax Feature Extraction (CIFE)~\cite{lin2006conditional}, in which the feature score for a new unselected feature $X_{k}$ is: